pran-7-5/eco_style/README.md

 --------------------------------------------------------------------------------------------
 ```

-Shutdown all types of power plants. homes in cities can be powered by solar just 1 panel is required for one home. already available.
+Shutdown all types of power plants.
+Homes in cities can be powered by solar just 1 panel is required for one home, already available.

 Stop digging mines = we don't need metals anymore = natural flax fiber and carbon fiber parts are used now and more efficient and lightweight.